-Students at the NYU Center are invited to use the English-language library, the computer room where the Internet is readily available, and classrooms.
-A darkroom in the building is available to our students studying photography in Prague.
-The director and the staff are available to students for informal talks, academic advising, and recommendations about life in Prague.
-Here, in the heart of the city, students are close to Charles University, to Wenceslas Square — the site of Prague's Velvet Revolution, to the Jewish Quarter with its famed 15th-century cemetery, and to the Charles Bridge.
+Our facilities include an English-language library, computer rooms, music rooms, darkrooms, and administrative offices.
+The director and staff are available to students for informal talks, advising, and recommendations about life in Prague.
+Here, in the heart of the city, students are close to Wenceslas Square — the site of Prague's Velvet Revolution, to the Jewish Quarter with its famed 15th-century cemetery, and to the Charles Bridge.

-Restaurants, cafés and galleries are close by, so a pleasant stroll, a cup of coffee, or a peek into an art gallery are some ways students can spend time between classes.
+Restaurants, cafés and galleries are close by, so a pleasant stroll, a cup of coffee, or a peek into an art gallery are part of daily life.

 The magical city of Prague is medieval yet modern, and its museums, galleries, castles, synagogues, churches and architecture provide unparalleled opportunities to supplement classroom study.
 Many of Prague’s most significant historical sites are within walking distance of the NYU Academic Center, and professors make ample use of the city.
 Students sense the mingling of the past and present that is unique to Prague and Central Europe.
 With Prague Castle--the center of the national government--located nearby, students are exposed to discussions on current political issues both in the classroom and in local discourse.
 Questions of European unity, of the role of NATO, minority rights, and of the economics of transition come alive alongside the legacy of the great composers and artists whose impact on Prague remains vibrant even today.